 If you believe that you have been afflicted with HIV, it is advisable to take a test of HIV without delay.
 There are many techniques to do that, and all of them are designed to be aware of if there are HIV antibodies found in your bloodstream.

-HIV DUO is performed to patients that have contracted the infection for longer than one month from the date of examination.
+HIV DUO is performed on patients that have contracted the infection for longer than one month from the date of examination.

 HIV DNA PCR utilizes a patient’s blood sample to identify HIV.
 It is suggested to individuals who have been exposed to the infection more than two weeks from the date of the examination.